Home / Palm Jumeirah Gateway Towers

 BIM Manager

 Vishal was the appointed project manager, who possessed strong leadership and BIM skills.
-He managed the team of BIM modelers in Architectural, Structural and MEP discipline and delivered the project within agreed project timeline.
+He managed the team of BIM modelers in Architectural, Structural, and MEP disciplines and delivered the project within the agreed project timeline.

-“Working on the Palm Jumeirah Gateway project was a great opportunity.
+“Working on the Skyscraper Building in Palm Jumeirah, Dubai project was a great opportunity.
 I was glad to have a dedicated team who worked really hard to make the deliveries on time.”

 MILESTONES